How does this company make money?

 What makes this company hard to replace?

-Norton 360 users accumulate years of files stored in its cloud backup, which cannot be easily moved to another service.
-LifeLock identity monitoring is tied to a specific enrolled Social Security number and to established relationships with credit bureaus, making it difficult to transfer that monitoring setup elsewhere.
-CCleaner's registry-cleaning algorithms build up a history of adjustments specific to an individual PC's configuration, and that accumulated customization does not carry over to a competing tool.
+Norton 360 users accumulate years of files in its cloud backup, and those files cannot be straightforwardly moved to a competitor.
+LifeLock's identity monitoring is tied to a customer's specific Social Security number and established relationships with credit bureaus, which do not transfer to another service.
+CCleaner's registry cleaning tools build up a customized profile of an individual PC over time, so switching means losing that accumulated optimization.

 What limits this company?